Lost in Tokyo's Cat Town

 Asakura Sculpture Museum in Yanaka

-Yanesen is home to a large number of temples, mostly Buddhist temples, scattered throughout the Yanesen area.
-There are so many that even if you tried your best, you wouldn’t be able to visit them all in one day.
-The most famous of these temples are Tennoji Temple, Nezu Shine, and Kannon Temple, which has a monument to the samurai.
+Yanesen is home to a large number of temples scattered throughout the area, mostly Buddhist temples.
+There are so many that even with all your effort, you couldn't possibly visit them all in a single day.
+The most famous among them are Tennoji Temple, Nezu Shine, and Kannon Temple – which features a monument commemorating the samurai.

 Cổng trời Torii tại đền Nezu